 Recent news articles have raised awareness, and concern, with PFAS levels prevalent in Wisconsin drinking water.
-In an effort to remain transparent and provide information about this substance, we have prepared a FAQ.
+We have prepared a FAQ in an effort to remain transparent and provide information about this substance, as well as share MPU’s testing results.
 If you have further questions, please call our customer service department at 920-683-4600.

 1. What is PFAS?

 Per-and Polyfluoroalkyl Substances (PFAS) are a group of manufactured chemicals that have been used in industry and consumer products since the 1940s because of their useful properties.
 There are thousands of different PFAS, some of which have been more widely used and studied than others.
-One common concern of PFAS is that many break down very slowly and can build up in people, animals, and the environment over time, therefore being commonly referred to as 'forever chemicals.'
+One common concern of PFAS is that many break down very slowly and can build up in people, animals, and the environment over time.

 2. How do PFAS get into the environment?